Cold Shank

 Common mistakes

-- Panicking and making large swing changes after a single shank — an isolated cold shank is frequently a momentary weight-shift or tempo blip, not a sign of a fundamental swing breakdown.
+- Making large changes after one bad strike — an isolated case is usually a momentary weight shift or rhythm blip, not a breakdown.

-- Ignoring the psychological spiral — because the shank is so feared, tension on the next swing can itself cause another shank, creating a short cluster that stems more from anxiety than technique.
+- Ignoring the psychological spiral — tension on the next swing can produce another, creating a cluster that stems from anxiety rather than technique.

 In SwingVantage Motion Lab